Worldwide cancer statistics

-- Lung, liver, stomach, and bowel are the most common causes of cancer death worldwide, accounting for more than four in ten of all cancer deaths.
+- Lung, bowel, liver and stomach are the most common causes of cancer death worldwide, accounting for more than four in ten of all cancer deaths.

 - A person’s risk of developing cancer depends on many factors, including age, genetics, and exposure to risk factors (including some potentially avoidable lifestyle factors).
 Cancer risk factors are overall similar worldwide.
 Smoking, insufficient physical activity, alcohol, diet, overweight and obesity, and infections account for a high proportion of cancers worldwide, as they do in the UK.